Types of Water Softeners:

 The manufacturer's warranty should also be considered.
 A longer warranty demonstrates more manufacturer confidence in their product and usually the presence of higher quality parts in the unit.

 In addition, if you will have a water softener company install the unit, you should evaluate the warranty provided on the installation.
-Denny Plumbing offers an additional 1-year labor guarantee on the installation of San Antonio water softeners.
+Olde Town Plumbing offers an additional 1-year labor guarantee on the installation of water softeners.

 There are lots of options when it comes to water softeners.
 A water softener specialist can help you sort through the pros and cons of each type.
 You can also find some additional information here.